Restoration of Rights, Pardon, Expungement & Sealing

 Sealed records are confidential, and criminal justice agencies receiving a record request must respond that “that no such record exists.”
 An individual may deny the existence of the record in most instances, and employers, educational institutions, and state and local government agencies may not require disclosure. § 24-72-702(f)(I).

-Alternate process for non-conviction sealing: In 2016, Colorado enacted Colo.
-Rev. Stat. § 18-1.3-101, creating an alternative expedited process for sealing non-conviction records that does not require filing a separate petition.
-The process allows defendants to immediately and informally move to have the records of a case sealed at the time of acquittal or dismissal of all charges, including in cases dismissed pursuant to successful completion of diversion of deferred sentencing.
+In 2016, Colorado enacted Colo.
+Rev. Stat. § 24-72-702.5, creating an alternative expedited process for sealing non-conviction records.
+Defendants may move immediately and informally to have the records of a case sealed at the time of acquittal or dismissal of all charges, including where charges are dismissed pursuant to diversion or deferred sentencing.
 The eligibility requirements and standards applicable to sealing by petition apply.

 Effective August 7, 2013, each district attorney is authorized to establish a program for pretrial diversion available to all but specified serious sex offenses.
 See Colo.
 Rev Stat. § 18-1.3-101.
 The purpose of the new authority is “to ensure defendant accountability while allowing defendants to avoid the collateral consequences associated with criminal charges and convictions.” § 18-1.3-101(1).
 Eligibility: In determining whether an individual is appropriate for diversion, the district attorney shall consider: (a) The nature of the crime charged and the circumstances surrounding it; (b) Any special characteristics or circumstances of the defendant; (c) Whether diversion is consistent with the defendant’s rehabilitation and reintegration; and (d) Whether the public interest will be best served by diverting the individual from prosecution.” § 18-1.3-101(3).
 The term of diversion is generally two years.